-DONG Energy is seeking permission to build an offshore wind farm in the North Sea.
+Orsted (formerly known as DONG Energy) is seeking permission to build an offshore wind farm in the North Sea.
 They plan to bring cables onshore at Weybourne in North Norfolk and run to the Norwich substation.
-Although a planning application is some way off, ecological surveys have been taking place along the proposed cable routes to determine a final route that has the least ecological impact and to inform a Preliminary Ecological Impact Report (PEIR).
-The final cable corridors may be up to 80m wide and onshore cables are planned to pass close to a number of Norfolk Wildlife Trust (NWT) Nature Reserves and County Wildlife Sites.
+Ecological surveys have been taken place over the last 2 years, along the proposed cable routes to determine a final route that has the least ecological impact.
+The final cable onshore cable corridors may be up to 80m wide and cables are planned to pass close to a number of Norfolk Wildlife Trust (NWT) Nature Reserves and County Wildlife Sites.